Fleet Personas & LLM-Driven Customer Research

 Initial Proto Personas

 I began with proto personas based on what reasonable assumptions we could make from commercial knowledge to give us a starting point.
-This working foundation enabled designing for the core audience from an informed stance and ready t be shaped by data.
+This working foundation enabled designing for the core audience from an informed stance and ready to be shaped by data.

 Validation Research